-The access to the car park is via Edinburgh Road.
+The access to the car park of the proposed Stage 1B development is via Edinburgh Road.
 The parking is located at the roof top and provides for 455 car spaces.
 This is in addition to the 1018 car spaces available in the existing shopping centre.
 Pedestrian access is available at several locations along Smidmore Street, Murray Street and Edinburgh Road.
+Pedestrian access is also available via the new pedestrian bridge connecting the existing shopping centre with the proposed Stage1B development.